JetBrains/teamcity-documentation/topics/what-s-new-in-teamcity.md

 ### Experimental Build Queue page

-We are actively working on the new representation of the build queue.
-Since TeamCity 2020.2.2, the new queue is displayed by default.
-In earlier versions, you can switch to it by clicking the test-tube icon in the upper right corner of the screen.
+We are actively working on the new representation of the build queue. __Since TeamCity 2020.2.2, the new queue is displayed by default.__ In earlier versions, you can switch to it by clicking the test-tube icon in the upper right corner of the screen.

 The new sidebar is of great help to our users on the __Projects__ and __Agents__ pages.
 Now, it is available for the __Queue page__ as well, which is most helpful for big installations with many agent pools.

 You can also click any build in the queue to see its details:

 <img src="exp-queue.png" alt="Experimental build queue"/>

-In our future releases, we will polish the new queue representation and enable it by default in the experimental UI.

 ## Customizable clean-up schedule